 Over time, FAST Planning hopes to broaden transportation options for Fairbanksans by amplifying the concept of transportation independence.
-To achieve that, we are currently updating our Non-Motorized Plan in collaboration with Kittelson & Associates, Inc.
+We’re working with Kittleson & Associates to update our Non-motorized Plan.

 What Is a Non-Motorized Plan?